Logging into and out of websites, services, and apps is a pain that’s often complicated by hacks and data security issues.

 Password Creation and Storage

-Those passwords aren’t something you have to remember either.
+Those secure passwords aren’t something you have to remember either.

 Instead, you’ll use a master password, which neither app tracks.
 This helps you log in and change any of your passwords at will (including keeping your old passwords if you prefer).